The Wonderful, Tropical Islands of Fiji

 There are local cargo vessels that service the islands and a couple of flights to some of the large Lauen Islands.

 The island’s traditional villages can only be visited by following Fijian protocol.
 The Islands and the scenery is most beautiful.
-These islands are great for those looking to explore and enjoy south pacific nature.
+These islands are great for those looking to explore and enjoy the south pacific nature.

-The wonderful, tropical islands of Fiji are stunning and the most beautiful vacation spot.
+The wonderful, tropical islands of Fiji are a stunning and most beautiful vacation spot.
 Fiji’s islands are great for backpacking, a getaway, or just a relaxing time at a resort.
 Fiji is very welcoming to all travelers.